-- Ensuring licence applications, individual exemptions and other activities are processed efficiently and to an appropriate standard. - Our activities are based on and subject to an assessment of regulatory risks, and consumer and market outcomes. - · Our supervisory activities address regulatory risks, and promote consumer and market outcomes.
+- Ensuring licence applications, individual exemptions and other activities are processed efficiently and to an appropriate standard. - Our activities are based on and subject to an assessment of regulatory risks, and consumer and market outcomes. - Our supervisory activities address regulatory risks, and promote consumer and market outcomes.

-Measure 2024/25 target 2023/24 forecast (target) 2022/23 actual (target) Source of data/ information Strategic objective links SPE 4 Once received by the FMA, fully completed1 licence applications are processed within 60 working days 100% 100% (93%) 99.51% (93%) Management information (internal tracking of relevant documents and activity) SO 1: Evolving our outcomes-focused approach SO 2: Evolving our intelligence-led approach SPE 5 Applications for individual exemptions are processed within 30 working days of receiving all relevant information 85% - (-) - (-) Management information (internal tracking of relevant documents and activity) SO 1: Evolving our outcomes-focused approach SPE 6 The FMA sets regulatory expectations and reports against industry performance based on our supervisory activities Achieved - (-) - (-) Engagement and publication of FMA's Financial Conduct Report SO 1: Evolving our outcomes-focused approach SO 2: Evolving our intelligence-led approach
+Measure 2025/26 target 2024/25 forecast (target) 9 2023/24 actual (target) Source of data/ information Strategic objective links SPE 4 100% 99.43% 99% Management SO 1: Evolving our Once received by the (100%) (93%) information outcomes-focused FMA, fully completed 10 (internal tracking approach licence applications are of relevant documents and SO 2: Evolving our processed within 60 working days activity) intelligence-led working days activity) approach SPE 5 85% 100% 94% Management SO 1: Evolving our Applications for individual (85%) (100%) information outcomes-focused exemptions are processed (internal tracking approach within 30 working days ofrelevant of receiving all relevant documents and information activity) SPE 6 11 Achieved 12 Achieved - Engagement and SO 1: Evolving our The FMA sets regulatory (Achieved) (-) publication of outcomes-focused expectations and FMA's Financial approach reports against industry Conduct Report SO & Evolving our performance based on SO 2: Evolving our our supervisory activities intelligence-led approach